Lucas-lufa/LJF-Innovation/solutionReport.md

 documents

 ### Frontend

+what is needed from the frontend
+ To fit on desktop and mobile be performant how can we do what is needed mobile first web site or a progressive web application. a native client for each mobile platform. a framework that dose cross platform. contrast
+ Having a mobile first web site or progressive web application will be the simplest way to have a frontend, no matter what we end with it will useful for testing the Backend.
+ It is quick and easy to make anything with html and css but to make something good is time consuming.
+ If their device runs a browser will have access to Alumni.
+Problems can come with how different browsers implement internet specifications.

+ A native client for each platform can give the best results but will require

+pick

 The frontend needs to be cross platform.
 Cross platform for computers should just a user interface running in a browser.
 Mobile can be a user interface running in a browser as well but optimised for mobile either totally bespoke or using a framework specifically React and React Native.
 Another option for mobile is a cross platforms framework like Flutter.